abhiramd09/stealth-ai-x-commerce-hiring-assignment/README.md

 This project is a Web Scraper powered by AI, designed to extract product information from e-commerce websites.
 It uses Python with FastAPI for the web server and MongoDB to store the LLM model history for a better model performane.

+## Design Architecture
+- This app is a combination of google search with AI model scrapping.
+  1. **Google Search**: All the top product URLs are fetched by google using the query and country from the request.
+  2. **AI Scrapping**: All the fetched URLs are provided to the LLM for scrapping.
+The main reason to involve AI for scrapping is due to the broader problem statemnet.
+A single scrapper cannot fetch various product details globally.
+This is humanly not possible and requires a lot of coding.
+Hence leveraging AI for this use case seems valid.
+- MongoDB is introduced to store the history of the previous chat sessions for a better LLM model performance.

 ## Steps to start up the application
 1. Clone the repository:
    ```bash